periode/thesis/notes.md

 - marino: *"Much of this preliminary work on code has tried to determine what constitutes this unique semiotic system, work that prepares the discussion of code analysis, but CCS needs techniques for developing particular coding structures."*

-can source code support multiple readings? should it?
+can source code support multiple readings? should it?$$

 however, ideally source code has no depth: it is what it does > but hidden depths have to do with the nature/function of the work **and the social field in which it exists**
 "What it means for something to have “depth” is that its explanation requires bringing in something like that, something of a different nature, something that does a kind of work no additional detail ever could." perceivable (but still hidden) vs. shown looking harder vs. looking differently

-*Some col-leagues (such as Thomas Kühne from Victoria University of Wellington) have taken thisfurther to explicitly define the limited properties of any model.
+*Some colleagues (such as Thomas Kühne from Victoria University of Wellington) have taken this further to explicitly define the limited properties of any model.
 Kühne (2005) describesthis in three ways:mapping–(i.e. acknowledging that models are projections of an orig-inal);reduction–(i.e. acknowledging that models only represent a selection of relevantproperties of the original); andpragmatics–(i.e. acknowledging that any model isaccepted as a proxy for the original only for a specific purpose).*

 style as managing ambivalent attachments to big social forms > mcgurl, d.a. miller